By Rakiya A.Muhammad

 “During my consultancy visits to LUTH, we discovered a changing trend,” he reveals.
 Previously dominant Burkitt lymphoma has given way to methodological malignancy, specifically leukaemia.”

 “The government should establish dedicated pediatric oncology wards across the country to provide grounds for training health care professionals to ensure their skills are good in diagnosing and treating childhood cancer,” he suggests.
+“If you look at the cancer from diagnosis to treatment, it’s a lot of money.
+Radiotherapy is one of the most expensive; most families cannot afford it.”

 ” At the time of this review, there are no dedicated pediatric cancer center in Nigeria and no full- service center set up exclusively to offer cancer, treatment, radiation, or otherwise to pediatric patients,” the research findings indicate.

-“The closest-dedicated pediatric RT renter to the Nigerian patient is thousands of miles away in South Africa, 32 In addition, a majority of the treatment protocols followed in the RT of pediatric patients in Nigeria (and SSA) are inherited from clinical trials conducted in high-income countries.”
+“The closest-dedicated pediatric RT renter to the Nigerian patient is thousands of miles away in South Africa.
+32 In addition, a majority of the treatment protocols followed in the RT of pediatric patients in Nigeria (and SSA) are inherited from clinical trials conducted in high-income countries.”

 It explains that local research in paediatric radiotherapy has predominantly been confined to retrospective cross-sectional studies and evaluations of modified treatment protocols in high-income nations.